Skylli202/Skylli202/README.md

 In daytime, I'm a Software engineer.<br/>
 At night time, I turn into a passionate video games lover!

-Currently highly interested in svelte/sveltekit! and currently learning Rust
+TypeScript / Svelte lover.
+Currently highly interested in Rust.
+I recently fall into the NeoVim trap and his endless configuration.

 You can reach me at elouangouinguenet@yahoo.fr